steva-atomia/AtomiaStore/Documentation/customizing-views-and-layout.md

         ...
         Shared Partial

-All views use strongly typed view models, and use of `ViewBag` and `ViewData` is limited to some data injected in several different views, like `ViewBag.OrderFlow`.
+All views use strongly typed view models, and use of `ViewBag` and `ViewData` is limited to data that must be injected into several different views, like `ViewBag.OrderFlow`.

 The naming of page views are as customary mapped to action names in ASP.NET MVC.
 One exception to this rule is *ProductListing* pages, where the view name can be customized depending on the type of products to show.